Frizlab/ChatLayout/Readme.md

 ## Installation

-`ChatLayout` is available through [CocoaPods](https://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage)
+`STableLayout` is available through [CocoaPods](https://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage)
 and [SwiftPM](https://github.com/apple/swift-package-manager).
 See the `Example` app for the usage details.

-If you are using cocoapods you can install the whole package using `pod 'ChatLayout'`.
-If you do not need the additional components provided, you can install only the layout itself using `pod 'ChatLayout/Core'`
+If you are using cocoapods you can install the whole package using `pod 'STableLayout'`.
+If you do not need the additional components provided, you can install only the layout itself using `pod 'STableLayout/Core'`

 ## Contributing

-`ChatLayout` is in active development, and we welcome your contributions.
+`STableLayout` is in active development, and we welcome your contributions.

 If you’d like to contribute to this repo, please read [the contribution guidelines](https://github.com/ekazaev/route-composer/blob/master/CONTRIBUTING.md).